Showing posts with label Faye Dunaway. Show all posts

 THE STUFF OF DREAMS

-In the cynical, serious, often dark, frequently downright bizarre atmosphere of New Hollywood '70s cinema, you have no idea what a breath of fresh air these mindless disaster movies were.
+In the cynical, serious, nihilistic, and downright bizarre atmosphere of New Hollywood '70s cinema, you have no idea what a breath of fresh air these mindless disaster movies were.
 They were Hollywood at its most formulaic and old-fashioned, and that's precisely what I loved about them.

 PERFORMANCES